IBM/spark-tpc-ds-performance-test/README.md

 #### Setup Option: "(3) - Create Spark Tables"

 After data generation has completed, this option creates the tables in the database name specified by `TPCDS_DBNAME` defined in `bin/tpcdsenv.sh`.
-The default name is `TPCDS` bug can be changed if needed.
+The default name is `TPCDS` but can be changed if needed.

 The SQL statements to create the tables can be found in `src/ddl/create_tables.sql`, and are created in parquet format.

-Below is the screenshot when this option is choosen.
+Below is the screenshot when this option is chosen.

 ```
 ==============================================